episerver/cms-visual-builder-hello-world/README.md

 ![websites list](docs/settings_sites.png)

-Add a website like this:
+Add a new website pointing to your local nextjs application running on `https://localhost:3000`.
+It should look like this:

 ![adding new website](docs/settings_site.png)

+Now go back to `Edit Mode` and to your `MyExperience`.
-Now add a new section, row, column and an element of `Paragraph Type`.
+Please add a new section, row, column and an element of `Paragraph Type`.

 Fill in the text `Hello world!` and you should see it in the preview.